“God does not change the winds.”

 He wiped his face, shocked and confused before peeking over his shoulder at Strawberries standing there in the doorway with Yankees shotgun.

 A still stunned Shelby staggered to his feet and tried to mop the muck from his coat.

 “I’m never firing you again!” he confessed, as she rolled her eyes in return and threw the empty shotgun on the floor.

 “This is bad Shelb, we have to get out of here, right now.”

-Black Metal laid bleeding on the floor as Marvtin frantically fired towards the slimy figures clawing their way through an increasing hole on the side of the car.
+Black Metal laid bleeding on the floor as Marvtin frantically fired towards the slimy figures clawing their way through an increasing hole in the wall.

-"Shit!
-We’re so fucking dead!"
-Marvtin cried out as he fired off another shot at the creatures.
-"We need a bomb or something!"
+“Shit!
+We’re so fucking dead!”
+He cried out as he shot at the creatures.
+“We need a bomb or something!”

-"So this is really it, Shelb?" she gave him a pitiful stare as he closed the door, picked up a wooden crate from the corner, and jammed it into the handle.
+“So this is really it, Shelb?”
+She gave him a pitiful stare as he locked the door, picked up a wooden crate from the corner, and jammed it into the handle.
 The supply cars had no windows, no cracks, and were designed to be the most fortified part of the train.

-"You know I used to be a salesman?"
-Shelby said with sadness in his voice.
+“You know I used to be a salesman?”
+Shelby said with a pathetic tone in his voice.

-She put her hand on his shoulder and smiled half-heartedly,
+She put her hand on his shoulder and smiled sadly,

 “I know Shelb, back in the Old World.”